How much does Subaru WRX insurance cost?

-A 2020 Subaru WRX starts at a base price of $29,995.
-The average cost of auto insurance for a Subaru WRX is about $231 per month or $2,772 per year.
-The annual insurance cost–to–base car price ratio is 9.2%.
+A 2021 Subaru WRX starts at a base price of $29,995.
+The average Subaru WRX insurance cost is about $298 per month or $3,576 per year.
+The annual insurance cost–to–base car price ratio is 11.9%.
 That said, your price may be different depending on your annual mileage, driving history, location and many other factors.
 With so many providers and coverage options available, it’s important to compare your options to get the best value.

 Shopping for auto insurance can be frustrating, and that’s before you even start to work out the cost.
 But the reality is that coverage is mandatory in every province, so you don’t have much of a choice.
 Besides, auto insurance can protect your vehicle from the unexpected and provide peace of mind on and off the road.
 So while you won’t be able to avoid buying coverage, you can reduce the cost if you play your cards right.
 Here’s what you need to know: